DigiPen Institute of Technology logo

 Key Highlights

-• Pioneered the world's first Bachelor of Science in video game development (B.S. in Computer Science in Real-Time Interactive Simulation) in 1996.
+• Launched the world's first Bachelor of Science in video game development (B.S. in Computer Science in Real-Time Interactive Simulation) in 1996.

-• Established a significant collaboration with Nintendo of America in 1990 for video game programming education.
+• Began its educational journey with a significant collaboration with Nintendo of America for video game programming.

-• Offers Master of Science programs in Computer Science since 2002.
+• Offers both undergraduate and Master of Science in Computer Science programs.

-• Introduced an institutional policy in 2025 enabling students and alumni to retain and monetize intellectual property rights for their projects.
+• Introduced a cutting-edge 2025 policy allowing students to retain and monetize the intellectual property rights for their projects.

 Timeline